bkesterbyld/maroon-potato/src/pages/index.md

     title: Ship the fastest digital experiences
     subtitle: ''
     content: >
-      Create a persistent compute API for your app or website in minutes without having to code or learn anything.
-Take advantage of global edge computing to instantly crunch data and speed up user interactions.
+      Create a persistent compute API for your app or website in minutes that crunches data right next to your users anywhere in the world.
     actions:
       - label: Join the Beta
         url: /general-enquiries